Graduate Admissions FAQ

 I’m interested in Counselling Psychology, which program stream should I apply to?

-Graduate studies in Counselling Psychology is not offered at UBC Okanagan.
+Graduate study in Counselling Psychology is not offered at UBC Okanagan.
 Persons interested in Counselling Psychology programs are encouraged to explore the Canadian Psychological Association’s website here for a listing of accredited Counselling Psychology programs in Canada.

 If you have a question that is not addressed above, please inquire by email to: psych.gradstudies.ok@ubc.ca